cbiddle3/skyRunner/README.md

     Game --> EndScreen
 ```

 This gives an overall view of the different components and how they will be organized for the game interface.
+There is a top level game container that has the three different screen displays depending on the state of the game (title, game, end screen).

 #### Sequence Diagram